-Students begin the year with a three-week orientation program that prepares them for academic and cultural life in France through an intensive language review and mini-courses in French literature, contemporary history, and civilization.
-Students acquire first-hand experience in the language and the culture by living with host families.
-The orientation includes an excursion to a region outside of Paris, such as Normandy, the Loire Valley, Burgundy or the Côte d'Azur.
+Students begin the year with a two- or three-week orientation program (depending on the univeristy affiliation) that prepares them for academic and cultural life in France through an intensive language review and mini-courses in methodology, contemporary French civilization, and the history of the Ancien Régime.
+Students begin to acquire first-hand experience in the language and culture by living with host families who reside in Paris.

 Four courses each semester, selected from the following:

-- Advanced French language or literature at the Smith Center
+- Advanced French language at the Smith Center

-- University courses (University registration occurs after arrival in France, in consultation with the faculty director)
+- Courses in the humanities, social sciences, and laboratory sciences at the French university.
+(University registration takes place after arrival in Paris, in consultation with the faculty director.)

-Please note: Courses in musical performance, dance and studio art may be available to majors or minors in those fields.
-Laboratory science courses are available through the Sciences a Paris program.
+- Please note: Courses in musical performance, dance, and studio art may be available to majors or minors in those fields.
+Laboratory science courses areavailable through the program Les Sciences à Paris.

 Students pledge to speak French at the Smith Center in Reid Hall, during excursions and among themselves.